Aliases for CAMK2G Gene

 GeneCards Summary for CAMK2G Gene

-CAMK2G (Calcium/Calmodulin-Dependent Protein Kinase II Gamma) is a Protein Coding gene.
-Diseases associated with CAMK2G include occlusion precerebral artery and usher syndrome, type 1f.
-Among its related pathways are Immune System and Signaling by GPCR.
+CAMK2G (Calcium/Calmodulin Dependent Protein Kinase II Gamma) is a Protein Coding gene.
+Diseases associated with CAMK2G include usher syndrome, type 1f and timothy syndrome.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is DCX.
+An important paralog of this gene is CAMK2D.

 UniProtKB/Swiss-Prot for CAMK2G Gene